holadepo/docs/astro/environment-variables.md

 ## Set Environment Variables via Dockerfile

-If you want to store environment variables using an external version control tool, we recommend setting them in your `Dockerfile`.
-This file is automatically created when you first initialize an Astro project via `astro dev init`.
+If you want to store environment variables using an external version control tool, Astronomer recommends setting them in your `Dockerfile`.
+This file is automatically created when you first initialize an Astro project using `astro dev init`.

 :::caution